ringlej/ptxdist/doc/dev_manual.rst

 -  **file**: This kind of package is intended to add a few simple files into the build process.
-We assume these files do not need any processing, they are ready to use and must only be present in the build process or at runtime (HTML files for example).
+We assume these files do not need any processing, they are ready to use and must only be present in the build process or at run-time (HTML files for example).
 Refer to the section :ref:`adding_files` for further details on how to use it.